kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 copperOre = 50
 silverOre = 20
 chitin = 20
-; feather will also affect the drops from shooting gulls/crows, as well as drops from trees. feather = 10
+feather = 10

 [LootDrop]
-; Change false to true to enable this section, if you set this to false the mode will not be ; accessible enabled = false
+; Section enabled: true|false
+enabled = false
 ; Change the amount of loot dropped when creatures or monsters are slain.
-; A value of -100 will eliminate all drops, 0 will have no effect, 100 will double drops, 200 will ; triple and so on. lootDropAmountMultiplier = 0
+A value of -100 will ; eliminate all drops, 0 will have no effect, 100 will double drops, 200 will triple, and so on. lootDropAmountMultiplier = 0
 ; Change the chance of loot dropping when creatures or monsters are slain.
-; A value of -100 will eliminate all drops, 0 will have no effect, 100 will double the percent of ; getting a drop, 200 will triple and so on.
+A value of -100 will ; eliminate all drops, 0 will have no effect, 100 will double the percent of getting a drop, 200 ; will triple it, and so on.
-; Example: If a drop has a 40% chance, setting this to 200 will make that chance 80%, ; and setting it to 300 will make it 100% (120% technically, but anything above 100% acts as 100%) lootDropChanceMultiplier = 0
+; For example: If a drop has a 40% chance, setting this to 200 will make that chance 80%, and ; setting it to 300 will make it 100% (120% technically, but anything above 100% acts as 100%) lootDropChanceMultiplier = 0

 [Pickable]
-; Change false to true to enable this section.
+; Section enabled: true|false
 ; Each value below (in percent) will modify the yield when "picking" items (default key E) such as ; berries and flowers.
-; A value of 100 will double drops, 200 will triple and so on. enabled = true
+A value of 100 will double drops, 200 will triple and so on. enabled = true
 ; All berries, all mushrooms, onions and carrots edibles = 20